AlexNorell/website/content/post/2023-ski-season/index.md

 ### Utah Part 2

 On my way back to California, I stopped in Salt Lake city for a couple days of skiing.
-Mariah flew in to ski too, and we hit up Snowbird and Snowbasin.
+Mariah flew into ski too, and we hit up Snowbird and Snowbasin.
 On the way out of town, I got a quick day in at Alta too.

 {{< image-gallery images="images/alta_greeley.webp|Greeley Bowl at Alta|Greeley Bowl at Alta,images/snowbird_cirque.webp|The Cirque at Snowbird|The Cirque at Snowbird,images/snowbird_mineral_basin.webp|Mineral Basin at Snowbird|Nice weather in the Basin,images/snowbird_porcupine.webp|Porcupine at Snowbird|A wild porcupine at Snowbird" >}}